prediagnose/PrediagnoseAppInfo/README.md

 ## Terms Of Service
 ###### Version 1.0
 ###### Last Modified: 19/01/2022
 Thank you for using our products and services (the “Service(s)”).
 By using our Services, you accept and agree to these Terms Of Service and to our Published Terms and Conditions (“Terms”).
 Therefore, it is important that you carefully read through these Terms.
-If you do not agree to these Terms, you should not proceed with the login to *PreDiagnose Vet*.
+If you do not agree to these Terms, you should not proceed with the login to *PreDiagnose Online*.

 ### Using our Services
 To use our Services, you must follow some simple rules.
 The Service is not intended for medical diagnostics.
 Do not misuse the Services, so that either PreDiagnose or anyone else is harmed in any way.
 You may only use the Services as permitted by law and these Terms.
 By using our Services, you agree that: